Napa Valley trip-May, 2010

 Amazing!
 Cold and Rain….lots of rain….in Napa….yes rain.

-Somehow I’ve managed to pick the worst week of weather this spring to be in wine country (ok, even lousy weather in wine country is better then great weather at home!)
+Somehow I’ve managed to pick the worst week of weather this year to be in wine country (although even lousy weather in wine country is better then great weather at home!)
+Of course, the AirTran flight was 2 hours late due to the great weather in SF.

 Checked in and had dinner at one my big favorites, Mustards Grill.